 As an international author, positioning your book to intrigue American readers is not as difficult as you may think.
 Information is more accessible than ever, and the media is always hungry for content.
-In order to successfully go global, it’s crucial to understand your target audience and identify a strategic marketing plan.
+It’s crucial to understand your target audience and identify a strategic marketing plan to go global successfully.

 Here are some tips for developing a marketing strategy for the U.S. and Canada:

 - Make sure your book is distributed globally.
-Some authors fail to list the book on Amazon in North America, and this can cause some issues when directing media to links for the title.
+Some authors fail to list the book on Amazon in North America, which can cause issues when directing media to links for the title.